Aaron-Schaefer/checkers-app/docs/DesignDoc.md

 ### Design Improvements
-The design itself doesnt not have any significant issues.
-The backend logic does require some adjustment.
  One improvement could be more use of polymorphism, which makes the code easier to adjust in the future.
 However, knowing the usage and the length to which the code will be used, polymorphism was deemed unnecessary.
+Another would to better use the application tier and minimize the interactions between the UI and the model.

 ## Testing
 In order to check our code in multiple situations, the situations needed to be simulated.
 To do this